graphile/graphile.github.io/src/pages/postgraphile/extending-raw.md

 ```

 Note that the return types of added fields (e.g. `JSONType` above) do not need
-to be implemented via Graphile Build's
+to be implemented via Graphile Engine's
 [`newWithHooks`](/graphile-build/build-object/#newwithhookstype-spec-scope) -
 you can use standard GraphQL objects too.
 (However, if you do not use
 `newWithHooks` then the objects referenced cannot be extended via plugins.)